tanvirahmed/SPL-III-PostOfficeManagementSystem/README.md

 # Post Office Management System
-It is a web based project for my SPL-3 Course
+It is a web based project for my SPL-3 Course.
+Ihave used HTML,CSS,JavaScript,Bootstrap,PHP,Laravel Framerork 5.4,MySql Server for the project

 ## Project Scenario